therapy wellness center

 • Develop advanced clinical competence in sports physical therapy.

-• Prepare residents for successful completion of the sports certified clinical specialist examination.
+• Prepare residents for successful completion of the board certification examination in sports physical therapy.

 The residency consists of the following four domains:

-1:1 Mentorship (150 hours) - With APTA board certified sports clinical specialist
+1:1 Mentorship (150 hours) - With a board certified clinical specialist in sports physical therapy

-Patient Care Clinic Hours in Sports Physical Therapy
+Patient Care Clinic Hours in orthopedic and sports physical therapy (1,400 hours)

-On-Field Hours (400 hours) – At local high schools, colleges and other sports venues.
+On-Field Hours (400 hours) – At local high schools and NCAA Division III colleges

 Educational Hours (350 hours)